Filing a Wage and Hour Claim - Rhode Island

 - Employees of organized camps having a structured program including but not limited to recreation, education and/or religion (only includes employees not employed on an annual full-time basis in camps that do not operate for more than seven months each year)

 If your employer owes you wages, you can file a complaint with the Rhode Island Department of Labor and Training Division of Labor Standards.
-The form is available at http://www.dlt.ri.gov/ls/pdfs/complaintform_LS.pdf.
 Before submitting the form, however, you must formally ask your employer for the wages (s)he owes you.
 The Department will attempt to help resolve the situation, and if this is unsuccessful may bring a complaint in court on your behalf.
 If the court case is successful, the court may award you whatever wages you are owed as well as any other benefits you are owed; in some circumstances, the court may also award that you be reinstated at your job.

 Instead of filing a claim with the Rhode Island Department of Labor and Training, you may file a claim in court to collect your unpaid wages.
 You must nonetheless at least inform the Department of the violation.
-There is a one-year statue of limitations for such a claim.
+There is a one-year statute of limitations for such a claim.
 The court may order that you be reinstated in your job and may order your employer pay you back wages and benefits owed.
 The court may also require your employer to pay your litigation costs.